k33896733/Excel-From-Scratch-4-Layer-Neural-Network-for-Stock-Prediction/README.md

 This project originated from my interest in understanding the inner workings of neural network (NN) without relying on high-level frameworks like TensorFlow or PyTorch.
 I chose VBA within Excel for the following reasons:

-- **Accessibility** — Excel is widely available, requiring no additional installation for basic use.  _(And I can study it during my office time)_
+- **Accessibility** — Excel is widely available, requiring no additional installation for basic use.  _(And I can study it during my office time)
-- **Transparency** — All computations occur visibly in cells or via VBA code, making it ideal for educational purposes and debugging.
 -  **Neuron-level visibility** — Each cell in sheet "Forward" and "Backward" can directly represent an individual neuron or intermediate value, offering unparalleled educational clarity.

 **The Model**